Direct Email Creation for Microsoft 365

 A: No, you can only launch a campaign with DEC settings using Campaign Manager.
 If you launch a campaign with Fast Launch, the campaign will be started with default SMTP settings.

-Q: Do I need to whitelist if I use the DEC feature?
+### Q: Do I need to allow list if I use the DEC feature?

 A: No, the users whose status shows Error means the destination email user account hasn’t been found in the O365, or there might be another problem for these users' email accounts which platform will show you as a tooltip if you hover your mouse over the error status.